-Environmental Risk
+Environmental Risk and Climate Change

 Environmental and safety legislation may change in a manner that may require stricter or additional standards than those now in effect.
 These could result in heightened responsibilities for the Company and could cause additional expense, capital expenditures, restrictions and delays in the activities of the Company, the extent of which cannot be predicted.
-The primary area that is expected to impact the Company is in the area of climate change and the impact of this risk will continue to be monitored by the Directors and management.
+The primary area that is expected to impact the Company is in the area of climate change where related legislation and regulations are evolving in pursuit of national and international climate change objectives.
+There will cause any applicable standards to be more stringent and the impact of this risk will continue to be monitored by the Directors and management.
 Management will continue to closely monitor any regulatory updates in this area and its potential impact on the Company.
-The Company employs staff experienced in the requirements of the relevant environmental authorities and seeks, through their experience, to mitigate the risk of non-compliance with accepted best practice.
+The Company employs staff and consultants experienced in the requirements of the relevant environmental authorities and seeks, through their experience, to mitigate the risk of non-compliance with accepted best practice.